alexBethke/classic-launchpad/README.md

 # classic-launchpad
-A web launchpad for classic computers
+A web launchpad for classic computers (main target group is old Macs)

 As a collector of (mainly) beige Macintoshes I wanted to have a convenient start page for those
 + that renders fine in old browsers